 The Board sets the Group’s vision, strategy and business model to deliver value to its shareholders.
 It maintains a governance structure appropriate for the Group’s size, complexity and risk, and ensures this structure evolves over time in line with developments of the Group.

 The Board defines a series of matters reserved for its decision.
 It has terms of reference for its Audit, Remuneration and Nomination Committees, to which it delegates certain responsibilities.
 The chair of each committee reports to the Board on the activities of that committee.

 The Audit Committee monitors the integrity of the financial results.
 It reviews the need for internal audit and considers the engagement of external auditors including the approval of non-audit services.
 The Audit Committee comprises Michael Jackson and Michael Neville.
 It is chaired by Michael Neville and meets at least twice per year.
 An Audit Committee Report is set out below.
 The terms of reference of the Audit Committee are available here.

 The Remuneration Committee sets and reviews the compensation of Executive Directors including the targets and performance frameworks for cash- and share-based awards.
 The Remuneration Committee comprises Michael Jackson and Michael Neville.
 It is chaired by Michael Neville and meets at least once per year.
-A Remuneration Committee Report is set out below.
 The terms of reference of the Remuneration Committee are available here.

 The Nomination Committee reviews the structure, size and composition of the Board.
 It considers succession and identifies and nominates Board candidates.
 It comprises Michael Jackson and Michael Neville.
-It is chaired by Michael Jackson and met once formally during the year.
-Members of the committee discuss these matters regularly in Board meetings.
+It is chaired by Michael Jackson.
+The Nomination Committee did not meet formally during the year; however, members of the committee discussed these matters regularly in Board meetings.
 The terms of reference of the Nomination Committee are available here.